Projects

 With this architectural framework, the re-development process is streamlined to the HAL layer, leaving other libraries and application code intact.
 Additionally, the adaptable nature of the generic OSAL empowers projects with the flexibility to opt for a diverse array of high-performing RTOS options beyond FreeRTOS, including SafeRTOS, MicriumOS, and others, all while preserving the integrity of other essential features.

-Board Support Package (BSP) for NXP MCUs
+Newly support Board Support Package for NXP LPC54114.

 In this project, we have established a comprehensive set of Hardware Abstraction Layer (HAL) interfaces and definitions tailored specifically for the NXP LPC microcontroller.
 The peripherals implemented within this framework include GPIO, I2C, SPI, ADC, PWM, and Timer.
 Our design approach ensures that the interface remains adaptable for unforeseen client projects, demonstrating a tangible return-on-investment, particularly in the realm of software development.